jonmumm/KitchenCraft/README.md

 Run the frontend with `npm run dev`.
 Run the backend with `npx partykit dev`.

-You will also need to configure your environment according to the values in `env.public.ts` and `env.secrets.ts`.
+You will also need to configure your environment according to the values in `src/env.public.ts` and `src/env.secrets.ts`.

 ## Deploy to Vercel